Eliakim P. Scammon: Civil War service

 With the outbreak of the Civil War, Scammon offered his services to William Dennison, the Governor of Ohio in June 1861 and was appointed as Colonel of the 23rd Ohio Infantry, commanding two men who would later become Presidents, Rutherford B. Hayes and William McKinley.
 The regiment saw action in western Virginia and then in the northern part of the state.

 Assigned to what became the IX Corps in the Army of the Potomac, Scammon then commanded the 1st Brigade, Kanawha Division.
 During the Maryland Campaign, he led his men in an attack up the slopes of South Mountain.
 When Brig.
 Gen. Jacob D. Cox briefly assumed command of the IX Corps, Scammon temporarily commanded the Kanawha Division, while Col. Hugh Ewing commanded Scammon's brigade.
 He fought well at the Battle of Antietam, where his men were counterattacked by late-arriving Confederate reinforcements under A. P. Hill.

 Scammon was appointed brigadier general of volunteers in October 1862, and fought in the major actions of the Kanawha Division.
 He often clashed with his subordinate, Rutherford B. Hayes.
 Scammon, by then a division commander, was captured by partisan guerrillas from the 16th Virginia Cavalry on February 3, 1864, when they raided a steamboat carrying General Scammon on the Kanawha River.
 He returned to duty in South Carolina after being exchanged.
 He was again captured along the South Carolina coast, but exchanged and when he returned to duty, was placed in command of a brigade in the Department of Florida.
 He was honorably mustered out in August 1865.

 Postbellum career

 Following the war, he was the U.S. Consul to Prince Edward Island and then Professor of Mathematics at Seton Hall College in New Jersey.
 Bowdoin College in Maine conferred the honorary Degree of A. M. on Scammon.

+Fort Scammon, a national historic landmark, on the outskirts of Charleston, West Virginia, was named after him.

 Scammon died in New York City.
 He was buried in the Calvary Cemetery in Long Island City, New York.

 His brother, J. Young Scammon, became one of the wealthiest men in America as a Chicago attorney, newspaper owner, philanthropist and businessman.

 Another brother, Charles Melville Scammon is a famous whaleman, naturalist and author of Marine Mammals of the Northwestern Coast of North America (1874).